Do graph neural network states contain graph properties?: Background

 Another advantage of a simple linear probe is avoiding the risk that a more complex classifier might infer features that are not actually used by the network itself \citep{hupkes2018visualisation}.
 While other non-linear probes have been explored in the literature \citep{belinkov2021probing}, even studies showing improved performance with complex probes maintain the same logic: \( \operatorname{Perf}(g, f_1, \mathcal{D}_O, \mathcal{D}_P) > \operatorname{Perf}(g, f_2, \mathcal{D}_O, \mathcal{D}_P) \) holds across representations \( f_1(x) \) and \( f_2(x) \) when evaluated by a consistent probe \( g \).
 This consistency ensures valid comparison, underscoring that if a property can be predicted well by a simple probe, it is likely relevant to the primary classification task.
-From an information-theoretic perspective, training the probing classifier \( g \) can be viewed as estimating the mutual information between the learned representations \( f_{l}(x) \) and the property \( z \).
-This mutual information is denoted as \( \mathrm{I}(\mathbf{z}; \mathbf{h}) \), where \( \mathbf{z} \) refers to the property and \( \mathbf{h} \) represents the intermediate representations \citep{belinkov2021probing}.

-This supervised approach allows us to define hyperplanes or higher-dimensional decision boundaries that partition the embedding space according to the chosen graph property.
+Mathematically speaking, this supervised approach allows us to define hyperplanes or higher-dimensional decision boundaries that partition the embedding space according to the chosen graph property.
 The \( R^2 \) score serves as this information-theoretic measure indicating how well the hyperplane divides the inputs in the embedding space.
-The R2 score (, see \cref{R2score} for a formal definition) measures the proportion of variance in the dependent variable that is predictable from the independent variable(s).
+The $R^2$ score (see \cref{R2score} for a formal definition) measures the proportion of variance in the dependent variable that is predictable from the independent variable(s).
 A \( R^2 \) near 1 indicates that the embeddings are highly informative about \( \hat{z} \), suggesting that the neural model has internalized this property in a linearly accessible manner.